 - From a supplier’s perspective, this checklist represents the step-by-step process they may already have in place to guide them through the initial stages of your new relationship.

 - From the client’s perspective, this represents what you would hope to see and experience from your supplier through this time.
+In other words, it’s an ‘assurance’ checklist.

 The most successful project partnerships we see are those where both supplier and client not only adopt these fundamental principles, but are fanatical that they should be in place to avoid any misunderstandings at the outset of the project – using Benjamin Franklin’s quote “By failing to prepare you are preparing to fail” as their mantra.